GrosSacASac/WebSpree/README.md

 * Download the entire repository.
 * Dowload Python 3
 * Run WebSpree.py or WebSpree_beta.py
+* If you use a Mac [click here](https://github.com/GrosSacASac/WebSpree/wiki/Installation-for-Mac)

 ##Updates
   You can see the complete patch notes in the Documentation in Patch_Notes.html